ShahWahidy/web-sprint-challenge-advanced-web-applications/README.md

 -> POST            Creates a new resource.
 -> GET             Retrieves a resource.
 -> PUT             Updates an existing resource.
--> DELETE          Deletes a resource.
+-> DELETE          Deletes a resource